KivalEvan/AdventOfCode/README.md

 -  Rust 1.74.0 for `.rust`
 -  Go 1.21.4 for `.go`

-No parallelism or concurrency will be done, IO is not included in measuring performance, having to deal with `\r` is pain and should be separated.
+No parallelism or concurrency will be done, input parsing is included in part instead of IO.
 Output must always return string.

-To make challenges for myself, I can only use standard library provided by the language/compiler.
+To make challenges for myself, I can only use standard library provided by the language/compiler or use my own library.

 ## Input & Answers